jdkato/prose/README.md

 ### Transforming ([GoDoc](https://godoc.org/github.com/jdkato/prose/transform))

+The `tranform` package implements a number of functions for changing the case of strings, including `Title`, `Snake`, `Pascal`, and `Camel`.

-The `tranform` package currently only has one function: converting strings to title case.
-Unlike `strings.Title`, `tranform` adheres to common guidelines&mdash;including styles for both the [AP Stylebook](https://www.apstylebook.com/) and [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
-Additionally, you can easily add your own custom style by defining an [`IgnoreFunc`](https://godoc.org/github.com/jdkato/prose/transform#IgnoreFunc) callback.
+Additionally, unlike `strings.Title`, `tranform.Title` adheres to common guidelines&mdash;including styles for both the [AP Stylebook](https://www.apstylebook.com/) and [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
+You can also add your own custom style by defining an [`IgnoreFunc`](https://godoc.org/github.com/jdkato/prose/transform#IgnoreFunc) callback.

 Inspiration and test data taken from [python-titlecase](https://github.com/ppannuto/python-titlecase) and [to-title-case](https://github.com/gouch/to-title-case).